babel/babel/eslint/babel-eslint-parser/README.md

 **NOTE:** Please note that this is experimental and may have numerous bugs.
 It is however successfuly linting the [babel core](https://github.com/babel/babel/blob/master/.eslintrc).

+If there's an issue, check if it can be reproduced with the regular parser and with the latest versions of `eslint` and `babel-eslint`.
+For issues related to JSX, see if [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) helps!

 ## How does it work?

 ESLint allows custom parsers.
 This is great but some of the syntax nodes that Babel supports